AdobeDocs/experience-manager-64.en/help/assets/config-dynamic.md

 # Configuring Dynamic Media - Hybrid mode{#configuring-dynamic-media-hybrid-mode}

-Dynamic Media-Hybrid needs to be enabled and configured for use.
+Dynamic Media &ndash; Hybrid needs to be enabled and configured for use.
 Depending on your use case, Dynamic Media has several [supported configurations](#supported-dynamic-media-configurations).

 >[!NOTE]
 >